We want to ensure that you can receive your vaccination in a way that works best for you.

 - Contact phone number

-Please also provide any other information that may help the nurse administer the vaccine, such as any diagnoses, allergies, phobias or fears (e.g. needles) and who will be present for additional support.
+Please also provide any other information that may help the nurse administer the vaccine, such as any diagnoses, allergies, phobias or fears (such as needles) as well as anyone else who will be there to provide support.

-Fraser Health and non-Fraser Health service providers can request vaccination for their clients using the COVID-19 Vaccine Request Form.
-Once completed, an Outreach Coordinator will assess the request and reach out to you by phone or email to coordinate the outreach visit.
+Fraser Health and non-Fraser Health service providers can request vaccination for their clients by emailing COVIDOutreachCoordinators1@fraserhealth.ca.
+An Outreach Coordinator will assess the request and reach out to you by phone or email to coordinate.

 Examples of service providers who can request vaccination for their clients include: